No Limits Program at University of California, Berkeley

 One-on-one swimming sessions.
-These session took place at one of the beautiful outdoor pools on campus with Rachel and include water exercises, swimming lessons, or simply getting a student more comfortable with being in the water
+These sessions took place at one of the beautiful outdoor pools on campus with Rachel and include water exercises or simply getting a student more comfortable with being in the water

 Teaching and training the athletic trainers on staff on how to work with students with a variety of disabilities to provide high quality exercise

 Developing and expanding current and future programs for students with disabilities